kmudakalli/QUBOVPP/README.md

 The current focus is on:
 - the role of the spacing parameter τ (tau)
 - the resulting **QUBO matrix structure and coupling strength**
-- and **bit-error-rate (BER)** performance compared with conventional zero-forcing and non-VPP baselines
+- **bit-error-rate (BER)** performance compared with conventional zero-forcing and non-VPP baselines
 ---

 See [QUBOSlides](QUBOSlides.pdf) for more details